SasanTazayoni/Rock-paper-scissors-lizard-spock-game-CI-PP2/README.md

   ![The reset button oulse effect](documentation/resetbtnpulse.jpg)

-* Clicking on the "See rules" button opens the rules modal: <br>
+* Clicking on the "See rules" button opens the rules modal (can be done at any time): <br>

   ![The rules modal](documentation/rulesmodal.jpg)

-* Clicking on the "Wins & Losses" button opens the game scores modal: <br>
+* Clicking on the "Wins & Losses" button opens the game scores modal (can be done at any time): <br>

   ![The game scores modal](documentation/scoresmodal.jpg)